Dallas, Moray

-Dallas (Dalais [ˈt̪al̪ˠɪʃ]) is a small rural village in Moray, Scotland.
+Dallas (Dalais [ˈt̪al̪ˠɪʃ]) is a small village in Moray, Scotland.
 It is located 12 mi south west of Elgin just off the B9010 road.
 It has a population of between 150 and 200.

 Etymology

 The name Dallas was first recorded in 1226 as Dolays Mychel, and may be of Pictish origin.
 It is likely to involve the element dol, meaning "water haugh, meadow".
 The second element may be equivalent to the Brittonic gwas meaning "an abode".

 Community

 Dallas is known locally as having a good community spirit.
 It holds a village gala every July in which local girls are picked to be the Gala Queen and her attendants.
-The village will hold events daily including a games day which involves a race through the village in wheelbarrows or prams followed by "It's a knockout"-style team games.
+The village will hold events daily including a games day that involves a race through the village in wheelbarrows or prams followed by "It's a knockout"-style team games.
 The gala is a bigger event than might be expected for such a small village, and attracts many visitors from surrounding areas.